100 Easy Ways to Be a (Much) Healthier Woman

 Get a Proper Amount of Sleep

 Sleep is something you should never skimp on when it comes to your health.
 A lack of sleep can make you feel drowsy, irritable, mess with your memory, and even change your personality—yeah, it’s powerful stuff.
 Set a bedtime every night and stick to it to ensure you’re your healthiest self.
-And if you need a little help falling asleep, rub some lavender essential oil into your hands and breath in for an instant calming effect.

 Invest in Natural Skincare

 Natural skincare is blowing up right now for good reason.
 Studies have found many products on store shelves aren’t all they’re chocked up to be—whether they contain allergens or toxins—so going with options that will make you glow naturally is an investment worth making.
 Years down the line, when your skin is still looking better than ever, you’ll thank yourself for giving it a little extra TLC.